top of page

 • Protection of minority rights alongside majority rule.

-Modern democracies have learned from these challenges by creating systems that balance freedom with order.
+Modern democracies have learned from these challenges.
+They create systems that balance freedom with order.

 The French Revolution’s Global Influence